anhtuank7c/learn-c/pointer.md

 ```

-### 3.3 Modify values using  pointer
+### 2.3 Modify values using  pointer

-Pointer allow us to modify the values of other variables whose address they store indirectly using deference operator
+Pointer allow us to modify the values of other variables whose address they store indirectly using dereference operator

 ```c
 #include <stdio.h>